jpiechowka/java-port-scanner/README.md

 ###Port Scan
 This tab is used for port scanning

-**Trget IP** is the IP address to scan.
+**Target IP** is the IP address to scan.
 Make sure to enter it properly

 **Starting Port** is the first port that will be scanned.
 Must be in range: 1 - 65534